Unsupervised segmentation and clustering workflow for efficient processing of 4D-STEM and 5D-STEM data

 \section{Acknowledgments}

 S.L. and J.A.D. acknowledge financial support from the Office of Basic Energy Sciences, U.S. Department of Energy, Division of Materials Science and Engineering, DE-AC02-76SF00515.
+Additionally, S.L. and J.A.D acknowledge the financial support from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers as part of the Q-NEXT center.
 Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
 The authors thank Professor Josh Kacher for helpful suggestions on the noisy diffraction pattern analysis.
 The authors thank Dr. Parivash Moradifar for the helpful discussions related to this work.

 {S\arabic{figure}}